itpplasma/libneo/doc/ExtraDocuments/Fileformats.md

 Number of period, also often called `nfp`, see [Number of Field Periods](/doc/ExtraDocuments/Conventions.md#number-of-field-periods) in the Convention section.

 - `flux` <br>
 The toroidal magnetic flux at the edge/seperatrix (NOT normalised by a factor $2\pi$).
-The flux has a sign, therefore depending on the coordinate system used in the boozer file & in the application reading the boozer file, an additional conversion has to be done.
+The flux has a sign, therefore depending on the coordinate system used in the Boozer file & in the application reading the Boozer file, an additional conversion has to be done.

 - `a` <br> TODO
 - `R` <br> TODO